mesosphere/konvoy-image-builder/docs/cli/konvoy-image_build.md

       --ami-users stringArray            a list AWS user accounts which are allowed use the image --aws-instance-type string         instance type used to build the AMI; the type must be present in the region in which the AMI is built
-      --containerd-version string        the version of containerd to install --extra-vars strings               flag passed Ansible's extra-vars -h, --help                             help for build
+      --containerd-version string        the version of containerd to install --dry-run                          do not create artifacts, or delete them after creating.
+Recommended for tests.
+      --extra-vars strings               flag passed Ansible's extra-vars -h, --help                             help for build
       --kubernetes-version string        The version of kubernetes to install.
 Example: 1.21.6